 Phase 4 summary

-In this phase, you've created and run multiple migration jobs in your StorSimple Data Manager.
-Those jobs have migrated your files and folders to Azure file shares.
+At the end of this phase, you've created and run multiple migration jobs in your StorSimple Data Manager.
+Those jobs have migrated your files and folders and their backups to Azure file shares.
 You've also deployed Azure File Sync or prepared your network and storage accounts for direct-share-access.

 Phase 5: User cut-over